X Factor Indonesia: Results

 The two acts polling the fewest votes are revealed.
 Both these acts have to perform again in a "final showdown", and the judges vote on which of the two to send home.
 They were able to pick new songs to perform in the "final showdown".
 Ties are possible as there are four judges voting on which of the two to send home.
 In the event of a tie the result goes to deadlock, and the act who came last in the public vote is sent home.
 The actual number of votes cast for each act is not revealed, nor even the order.
 Once the number of contestants has been reduced to five, the act which polled the fewest votes is automatically eliminated from the competition (the judges do not have a vote; their only role is to comment on the performances).

 After X Factor Indonesia

 The winner of the X Factor Indonesia is awarded a recording contract from Sony Music Indonesia for season 1 until 2 and Hits Records since season 3, which would include investments worth 1 billion rupiah, which is claimed as the largest guaranteed prize in Indonesian television history.
 Several cash rewards from the sponsors, including a new car and motorcycle, is also awarded for the grand finalists in the first season.

 Series overview

-To date, three seasons have been broadcast, as summarized below.
+To date, four seasons have been broadcast, as summarized below.